curl/everything-curl/usingcurl-returns.md

     able to work-around this problem by using PORT instead, with the `--ftp-port` option.

  14. Unknown FTP 227 format.
-Curl couldn't parse the 227-line the server sent
+Curl couldn't parse the 227-line the server sent.
-    - this is basically a broken server.
+    This is most certainly a broken server.
 A 227 is the FTP server's response when sending back information on how curl should connect back to it in passive mode.
 You might be able to work-around this problem by using PORT instead, with the `--ftp-port` option.